AjinkyaBapat/mediumish-theme-jekyll/_posts/2020-07-12-scrum-fundamentals-certification.md

 ## How to apply?

-+ Register for free on Scrumstudy.com and get SCRUMstudy™ primary membership.
++ Register for free on [Scrumstudy.com](https://www.scrumstudy.com/Account/Register){:target="_blank"} and get SCRUMstudy™ primary membership.
 Primary members get free access to the SFC course.

 + Take an unproctored 40-question online exam.
 Answer 30 out of 40 questions correctly and get recognized as "SCRUM Fundamentals Certified" by SCRUMstudy™

 I hope you find this post useful to clear the exam.
 Wish you the very best with your SFC Exam!

-Also, don't forget to check out this awesome GDG Nuremberg Group on Meetup!

 ## Notes